 The SDK provides a set of samples that illustrate coding techniques for various tasks.
-In addition to the source code for each sample, there is a project file for use with a platform-specific IDE.
+In addition to the source code for each sample, there are CMake scripts to generate the platform specific project files.
+These generated project files can then be used with the platform-specific IDE to build and run the samples.
 All samples offer both 32-bit and 64-bit targets.
+Also, all the samples link against a static version of the XMP Toolkit libraries.